Dare (comic strip): Creation

 Dan Dare had been created by artist Frank Hampson as the lead character for Marcus Morris' boys comic Eagle in 1950 and been an instant success.
 Dare become a cultural icon in Britain, with the character's name even becoming cultural shorthand for derring-do in space.
 However, in 1959 financial problems saw the Eagle sold to Odhams Press, who fired Hampson and his acclaimed art studio to cut costs.
 By the time Odhams were absorbed into IPC Magazines in 1969 and Eagle was merged with Lion, the strip had been running reprints for two years.
 Since then the character - or more precisely a descendent thereof who had the same name, personality and plot function - had been resurrected with mixed results in 2000 AD before a more enduring revival in IPC's new version of Eagle from 1982.
 The latter was still running in 1990 (having returned to telling new adventures of the original version of the character the previous year) as the character's 40th anniversary approached; however, while moderately successful in the contracting British children's comics of the time, neither the new Eagle or its Dan Dare strip made the same cultural impact as their illustrious forebears.

 Instead the industry's growth seemed to be in adult-orientated comics.
 IPC's successor Fleetway Publications attempted to gain a foothold in this market with the fortnightly anthology Crisis, which was enough of a success for editor Steve MacManus to be given the go ahead for a monthly companion title, Revolver.
 MacManus selected Peter Hogan as editor, and the pair began to search for stories.
-Grant Morrison approached them with an idea for a revisionist Dare story had had conceived in 1987; the promotional opportunity of both having a Dan Dare strip to tie into the 40th anniversary and having Morrison - who had recently broken through in the American market with Arkham Asylum and Animal Man for DC Comics - was not lost on the Revolver team.
+Grant Morrison approached them with an idea for a revisionist Dare story he had conceived in 1987; the promotional opportunity of both having a Dan Dare strip to tie into the 40th anniversary and having Morrison - who had recently broken through in the American market with Arkham Asylum and Animal Man for DC Comics - was not lost on the Revolver team.

 Revolver designer Rian Hughes would provide art; at the time he had limited experience on comic strips, though his work on the 1989 one-shot The Science Service had received critical acclaim, and was suggested to Morrison by MacManus.
 Morrison was inspired to revisit the character due to the original Eagle strips having shown an optimistic "great imperial dream" of the 1990s and the contrast with reality.
 Hughes largely ignored the 2000 AD or new Eagle versions of the strip in his research, feeling they were only related to the original by "the name and the eyebrow".

 Initially it might seems that what we're trying to do is take the piss out of that whole fifties ideal of the imperial strong-jawed hero, but in actual fact there is a core of that which is actually quite worthy and quite honourable, and we also want to show that as well, and to show how that can easily be perverted.